Before you start

 - Use the color palette in the body of the modal to select a color:

-- Click the to select the eyedropper tool.
-This allows you to select any color from an image or layer in the canvas.
+- Select any color from an image or layer in the canvas.

 - Adjust the hue using the slider below the palette.
 Click and drag left or right to adjust.